izayura/Currency-converter/README.md

 - Flexbox, Bootstrap or any other CSS tool (Correct use of the tool)

 ## User definition
-The user need a web app where he can enter some MXN value and convert it in another currencies.
+The user needs a web app where enters some MXN value and convert it in 3 different currencies: USD, EUR and CAD.

 ## User stories
 #### User Story 1